soprado13/leaflet-offline-maps/README.md

 # leaflet-offline-maps
-offline functional mapping and routing for website
+offline functional for mapping and routing for website